-Nicknamed “The Aloha State” and “Paradise of the Pacific” comprised of Polynesia’s northernmost group of islands within the central Pacific Ocean, Hawaii shipped US$647 million worth of goods around the globe in 2018.
-That dollar amount reflects a -32% decline from 2017 to 2018 and a -65.9% decrease since 2015.
+Nicknamed “The Aloha State” and “Paradise of the Pacific” comprised of Polynesia’s northernmost group of islands within the central Pacific Ocean, Hawaii shipped US$447 million worth of goods around the globe in 2019.
+That dollar amount reflects a -32.3% reduction from 2018 to 2019 and a -43.8% decline since 2016.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Hawaii’s exported products represent 0.7% of the state’s total economic output or real Gross Domestic Product in 2018 ($93.4 billion in current dollars based on BEA statistics).
+Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Hawaii’s exported products equates to a tiny 0.5% of the state’s total economic output or real Gross Domestic Product one year earlier ($93.4 billion for 2018 based on current dollars based on BEA statistics).